 Heat and Sun

 During the summer, expect high temperatures, intense sunlight, and low humidity.
 Eat plenty of food and drink at least one gallon (4 liters) of water each day.
-Carry Drink water and eat salty snacks while hiking.
+While hiking, carry and drink water and eat salty snacks.
 Wear loose-fitting, light-colored clothing and a wide-brimmed hat.
 Apply sunscreen to all exposed skin.
 Reapply sunscreen every two hours and more often if you are sweating.
 Consider saving strenuous activity for early mornings or evenings.

 Hydration is essential in the desert, even in winter.
 Drink 1 gallon (4 liters) of water per day.
 Water is available at the visitor center.